Lumbini On Trial: The Untold Story

 41. See article (in Nepali) by Tara Nanda Misra, published in the Saturday supplement to the ‘Gorkhapatra’ newspaper, Kathmandu, 27 Baisakh, 2043 (1986) and ‘Evolution of Buddhism and Archaeological Excavations in Lumbini’, by Tara Nanda Mishra, in ‘Ancient Nepal’, no. 155, June 2004.

 42. See ref.
 6 (Mukherji) pp. 35-6 and Plates 21 & 22.
-The former ‘modern, mean construction’ erected by the resident sadhu (see Fuhrer, 1897) has now been removed from the face of the earth, and replaced by a larger (and even more modern) construction.
+The former ‘modern, mean construction’ (Fuhrer, 1897) has recently been removed from the face of the earth, and has since been replaced by a larger (and even more modern) construction.

 47. Govt. of India Proceedings (Part B), Department of Revenue & Agriculture, (Archaeology & Epigraphy section), Aug.
 1898, Proceedings no. 15, File no. 30 of 1898, p.
 2. (National Archives of India, New Delhi).